 How Do Mosquitoes Bite?

-Male mosquitoes don’t bite, it’s only the females that need a blood meal to grow their eggs
+Male mosquitoes don’t bite, it’s only the females that bite.
+They need a blood meal to provide extra protein to grow their eggs.

 When the mosquito has selected a good victim she goes to work.
 She pierces the skin and an outer sheath, the labium, is pushed up as the six needles enter the skin.